 In December 2020, after independent and thorough scientific reviews for safety and efficacy, Health Canada approved two vaccines for use in Canada: Pfizer-BioNTech (December 9th) and Moderna (December 23rd).
+An additional vaccine, Astra Zeneca was also approved by Health Canada in February 2021.

-Public Health Sudbury & Districts (PHSD) unveiled a COVID-19 vaccination plan on January 15th, 2021, for its service area.
+Public Health Sudbury & Districts (PHSD) unveiled a COVID-19 vaccination plan on January 15th, 2021 for its service area.
 The plan, Public Health Sudbury & District COVID-19 Vaccination Program Playbook, is the roadmap to vaccinate area residents against COVID-19.
 Vaccinations will follow the Ontario Vaccine Distribution and Implementation Plan and the recent COVID-19 vaccination updates issued by the Ontario government to implement the local vaccination program in three phases.